davidweichen/mpi_2dmesh_harness_instructional/README.md

 If this issue affects you, you might want to consider trying NX to remote desktop to Perlmutter.
 See https://docs.nersc.gov/connect/nx/ for more information.

+# Build and Run

+After login perlmutter do:
+    module load cpu
+    cd $SCRATCH

+cd into the mpi-2dmesh-harness directory, then:

+    mkdir build
+    cd build
+    cmake
+    make
+    sbatch ../scripts/run_script.sh ./mpi_2dmesh

+The input data were use the data directory from the HW6 code harness